-Choosing a beneficiary for your life insurance policy is one of the most important parts of the application and purchasing process.
-After all, the reason for purchasing a policy is to financially protect your loved ones.
-In order to do so, you’ll need to ensure the payout for the life insurance policy (called a death benefit) is properly delivered to them in the event of your death.
+Choosing a beneficiary (or multiple) for your life insurance policy is one of the most important parts of the application and purchasing process.
+After all, the reason you buy life insurance in the first place is to protect your family financially.

 Be prepared to submit the following when naming your beneficiary(ies) – the more specific you are, the better:

 - Social Security Number (optional)

 When choosing a beneficiary, consider naming both a primary and contingent beneficiary.
 For example, if you name your spouse as a primary beneficiary and both of you were to die at the same time, who would you want to receive the death benefit?
 For many, it’s a sibling, parent or the person who would become the primary guardian of your children.

 Whoever that person may be, it’s important to plan ahead and name him or her as the contingent beneficiary.
 This helps ensure the appropriate person receives the payout versus it being left to your estate to determine.

 The other option is to name a trust as a contingent beneficiary, which will have specific instructions for who the money should go to and how it should be utilized.

 When most people think of a trust, they think of the uber wealthy.
 But, having a trust isn’t only for the 1%.
 Many young families can benefit from establishing a trust as a beneficiary of their life insurance instead of simply naming their children or another loved one.

 Most parents who have purchased life insurance to protect their families have named a spouse as a sole beneficiary.
 But, what happens if the spouse passes away, too?
 A trust could protect your family if both parents were to die at the same time and leave minor children behind.
 Additionally, a life insurance company will not give a check to a minor.